 If you experience super dry skin and acne in the winter, prevention is key.
 As soon as the weather starts to turn cold, your first step in prevention is to rebuild your skin's protective barrier with humectants and moisturizing ingredients.
 This will help your skin defend against nasty bacterias in the environment and maintain healthy levels of hydration.

 As such, your skin care routine will play a huge role in protecting you from dryness.
-You'll need a gentle cleanser that doesn't strip the skin of lipids, like the EltaMD Foaming Facial Cleanser, as well as a moisturizer to provide just the right amount of hydration but without creating congestion in the pores or an excess amount of oil.
+You'll need a gentle cleanser that doesn't strip the skin of lipids, like the EltaMD Skin Recovery Amino Acid Foaming Cleanser, as well as a moisturizer to provide just the right amount of hydration but without creating congestion in the pores or an excess amount of oil.
 EltaMD Skin Recovery System can also help repair your damaged skin barrier and return it to a healthy state.

 Finding the Right Moisturizer for Acne-Prone Skin